Three Reasons to Try the Opera Web Browser

 Now, a disclaimer: Although it was born in Norway, Opera is now owned by a group of Chinese investors.
 For many people, Chinese ownership is an immediate deal killer.
 However, many popular VPNs are based in Hong Kong, which is also under Chinese jurisdiction.
 Ultimately, my calculation comes down to which of these is a more likely threat?
 Comcast building a profile of me that can be sold to the highest bidder, or a Chinese/Norwegian company doing it?
 With the VPN, I get the benefit of being hidden from the sites I visit.
 Overall, I decided that the Opera VPN is a net privacy win for me, with little risk or investment.

 Turning on Opera’s VPN is easy.
 Open Opera > Preferences > Privacy & Security, and select Enable VPN.
 A blue VPN icon appears next to the address bar, letting you know it’s enabled.
-Clicking the icon reveals a popover that lets you turn the VPN on and off, see how much data you’ve used, and change your virtual location, which you might need to do if a Web site doesn’t like the country you appear to be visiting from.
+Clicking the icon reveals a popover that lets you turn the VPN on and off, see how much data you’ve used (which is free, at least for now), and change your virtual location, which you might need to do if a Web site doesn’t like the country you appear to be visiting from.

 Browsing speed isn’t noticeably slower than when the VPN is off.
 However, the VPN occasionally gets disconnected, and I have to turn it off and back on again to get browsing to work.